The Regional Perspectives Research Project

 In 2022 Peacifica was engaged by the University of Adelaide to undertake a new research project that is a spiritual successor to Pacific Perspectives on the World, our research project with the Whitlam Institute.
-The university's Stretton Institute has engaged Peacifica, together with Development Services Exchange in Solomon Islands, and Linda Kenni, Dr Tess Newton-Cain and their team in Vanuatu to conduct this ambitious new research project.
+The university's Stretton Institute engaged Peacifica, together with Development Services Exchange in Solomon Islands, and another team in Vanuatu to conduct this ambitious new research project.

-The research seeks to gain a greater understanding of perspectives from the Pacific Islands region about key issues related to security and stability, and resilience and vulnerability, defined broadly and framed within a local context.
-It is funded under a collaborative research agreement with the Defence Science and Technology Group (DSTG).
+The research sought to gather perspectives from the Pacific islands region about key issues related to security and stability, and resilience and vulnerability, defined broadly and framed within a local context.
+It was funded under a collaborative research agreement with the Defence Science and Technology Group (DSTG).

-The project seeks to acknowledge and reinforce local agency, including the framing of key topics/issues within local experiences and perspectives.
-It has been co-created by researchers based at the University of Adelaide, research partners in Solomon Islands and Vanuatu, and researchers from the DSTG.
+The project acknowledged and reinforced local agency, including the framing of key topics/issues within local experiences and perspectives.
+It was co-created by the project team members from University of Adelaide, the two country research teams, and DSTG.

-The project is guided by a jointly developed Cultural Protocol and Data Collection Plan and Communication Plan.
-The project's website will be developed and updated as the project progresses.
+The project was guided by a jointly developed Cultural Protocol and Data Collection Plan and Communication Plan.
+The project's website captures a lot of the relevant information, while the Phase 1 report and Story Map offer more detailed insights.

 Researching Pacific islander perspectives on the world